Freyanna010/Freyanna010/README.md

 ---

-> “Programs must be written for people to read, and only incidentally for machines to execute.”
+><em>“Programs must be written for people to read, and only incidentally for machines to execute.”</em>
 > <span style="color:#e9a1bd">— Barbara Liskov</span>

-> “If you can’t explain what your program is doing, you’re not ready to make the computer do it.”
+> <em>“If you can’t explain what your program is doing, you’re not ready to make the computer do it.”</em>
 > <span style="color:#60c5ba">— Kathleen Booth</span>